KangOl/vim-pudb/README.rst

 A simple plugin allowing you to manage pudb breakpoints directly from vim.
-Forked from `vim-pudb`_ and given some jammy features such as setting and editing equations, improved persistence of breakpoints, and the ability to list active breakpoints either as a printed message or in a quickfix list.
+Forked from `vim-pudb`_ and given some jammy features such as setting and editing breakpoint conditions, customization options, improved persistence of breakpoints, and the ability to list active breakpoints either as a printed message or in a quickfix list.

 .. _vim-pudb: https://github.com/KangOl/vim-pudb